evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md

     drop box

-Hey presto - there it is on the ground, in all its normality.
-There is also a shortcut to both create and drop an object in one go by using the `/drop` switch immediateliy after the create command (e.g, `create/drop box`).
+Hey presto, &mdash; there it is on the ground, in all its normality.
+There is also a shortcut to both create and drop an object in one go by using the `/drop` switch (e.g, `create/drop box`).

 Let us take a closer look at our new box: